DonMonro/Germany-in-summary/README.md

 **Germany in 4 pages**

 Here, we have German grammar from A1 to B1, organized and summarized into 4 pages.
-Everyone is allowed to use it for non-commercial purposes, so read or Print on A3 and enjoy.!
+Everyone is allowed to use it for non-commercial purposes, so read or Print on A3 and enjoy!

 **Note 1:** This summary is intended for review purposes, not for learning!
 **Note 2:** If you notice any issues, either open an issue on GitHub or send an email.
 DeutscheZusammenfassung@proton.me